CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/PhasorGridFollowingVSC/PhasorIo/index.md

 The assumptions made starting from the Full-Phasor model are the following:

 * The current loop is completely removed from the model.
 The current obtained from the outer loop is directly considered to be provided by the VSC.
-* Since there are no current dynamics, the outer loop is modified to mantain the closed-loop from the Full-Phasor model.
+* Since there are no current dynamics, the outer loop is modified to maintain the closed-loop from the Full-Phasor model.

-The model is valid for low-frequency phenomena studies.
-The high-frequency events are not captured as well as in the Full-Phasor model for instance, as shown in the several Figures of [[1]](#1).
+The model is valid for low-frequency phenomena studies, similarly to the Phasor-I1 model, but it allows for bigger time-steps (around 2 or 3 times greater time-step size).
+The medium to high-frequency events ($$>100$$ Hz) are not captured as well as in the Full-Phasor model for instance.

 ## Model description